rachelqhuang/nerdy2mato/index.md

 I love learning statistics, machine learning and coding.
 I started teaching myself since four years ago.
 Recently, I decided to share what I have learned along the way because I believe that the best way of learning is to share what you have learned.

-On this site, I will be writing [blogs](https://rachelqhuang.github.io/blogs) about everything I have learned that I think worth sharing.
-I will also include my projects using machine learning.
-I also love reading statistical books.
-I will write reviews about the books I read.
+On this site, I will be writing [blogs](https://rachelqhuang.github.io/blogs) about everything I have learned.
+I will also include my machine learning related projects as well as writing about the books I have read amd am reading.

 <div class="toc" markdown="1">
 ## Contents: